Classical Obfuscation of Quantum Circuits via Publicly-Verifiable QFHE: Technical Overview

 Without going too deep into their construction, we remark that it makes use of a common tool in quantum cryptography: quantum coset states \cite{coladangelo2021hidden}.
 A quantum coset state is defined by a random subspace $S \subset \bbZ_{2}^{\secp}$ and shift $v \in \bbZ_2^{\secp}$, and is defined as

+As a major part of their security proof, \cite{bartusek2023obfuscation} prove a delicate information-theoretic statement about coset states, which we refer to as the \textbf{delayed collapsing} property in this work.
+In a nutshell, they consider a classical oracle $\calO$ such that quantum access to $\calO$ enables implementing the projector onto the coset state, but when access to $\calO$ is revoked, the coset state becomes indistinguishable from the coset state measured in the standard basis.

-As part of their security proof, \cite{bartusek2023obfuscation} prove a new, and highly-delicate quantum information-theoretic statement regarding coset states and their verification.
-In a nutshell, they prove that the ability to (1) \emph{learn to detect collapsing} cannot be achieved from (2) the ability to verify coset states.
-The ability to verify cosets is given by quantum oracle access to the classical membership check for the cosets $S + v$ and $S^{\bot}$, where $S^{\bot} \subseteq \bbZ_{2}^{\secp}$ is the dual of $S$ (i.e., vectors that have an inner product of $0$ with all vectors inside $S$).
-It is a seminal result \cite{aaronson2012quantum} and common knowledge by now that the state $\ket{S+v}$ can be verified given quantum access to $S + v$ and $S^{\bot}$ while remaining \emph{unclonable}.
-However, unclonability is a weaker property than what is required by \cite{bartusek2023obfuscation}.
+To elaborate, the ability to verify cosets is given by quantum oracle access to the classical membership check for the sets $S + v$ and $S^{\bot}$, where $S^{\bot} \subseteq \bbZ_{2}^{\secp}$ is the dual subspace of $S$ (i.e., vectors that have an inner product of $0$ with all vectors inside $S$).
+It is a seminal result \cite{aaronson2012quantum} and common knowledge by now that quantum access to $S + v$ and $S^{\bot}$ enable implementation of the projector $\ketbra{S+v}{S+v}$, while still preserving unclonability of the state $\ket{S+v}$.
+However, the delayed collapsing property required by \cite{bartusek2023obfuscation} is \emph{stronger} than unclonability of $\ket{S+v}$.

-Instead, the following information-theoretic property is proved in \cite[Claim 4.10]{bartusek2023obfuscation}:\footnote{The statement in \cite[Claim 4.10]{bartusek2023obfuscation} is slightly different, but implies the statement we discuss here.} A quantum algorithm $A$, given $\ket{S + v}$ and quantum oracle access to both $S + v$, $S^{\bot}$ outputs some superposition $\ket{\phi}$.
-The state $\ket{\phi}$ holds in its first part elements in the coset $S + v$, and possibly an entangled state in the rest of the registers (intuitively, the rest of $\ket{\phi}$ can hold information learned from the oracles $S + v$ and $S^{\bot}$ about the next step of the experiment).
-Then, the challenger "takes away" oracle access to the membership check $S^{\bot}$ and either collapses or not (both with probability $1/2$) the registers holding the strings of $S + v$.
-The task is for the adversary to now distinguish whether the part of the register that held elements in $S + v$ collapsed or not.
+This delayed collapsing property is established in \cite[Claim 4.10]{bartusek2023obfuscation},\footnote{The statement in \cite[Claim 4.10]{bartusek2023obfuscation} is slightly different, but implies the statement we discuss here.} by building on the inner-product adversary method of \cite{aaronson2012quantum}.
+To be precise, the statement is as follows.
+A quantum adversary, given $\ket{S + v}$ and quantum oracle access to both $S + v$, $S^{\bot}$, outputs some state on registers $\calR_{1}$, $\calR_{2}$.
+The first part $\calR_{1}$ holds a superposition of elements in the coset $S + v$.
+The second part $\calR_{2}$ is possibly entangled with the first part $\calR_{1}$, and holds arbitrary quantum information that was learned from the oracle access to $S + v$ and $S^{\bot}$.
+Then, the challenger "takes away" oracle access to the membership check $S^{\bot}$, flips a coin $b \gets \{0,1\}$, and either measures $\calR_{1}$ or not depending on the bit $b$.
+The task is for the adversary to now guess $b$.
 Note that this would have been easy given access to $S^{\bot}$.
-Thus, what's really shown is that even if one has access to $S^{\bot}$ at some point in time, this access cannot be used to detect collapsing \emph{later}.
+That is, during the first stage, the coset state is publicly-verifiable and non-collapsing, and during the second stage, access to $S^\bot$ is revoked and the state becomes indistinguishable from collapsed.